Chinese New Year, or the Lunar New Year, makes an awesome themed kids yoga lesson plan.

 There are lots of things you can do to teach a kids yoga class with the Chinese New Year animals.

 There are many legends and stories of the animals in the zodiac that would be a great story for adding in yoga poses.
-The Great Race to the Heavenly Gate would be perfect.
+The Great Race: Story of the Chinese Zodiac would be perfect.

 (See my storytelling yoga post for more ideas on how to teach a kids yoga story with poses)